Cross-neutralising: Probing for joint encoding of linguistic information in multilingual models: Conclusion

 \section{Conclusion}

 We have shown that typological feature values are encoded jointly across languages and are localizable in their respective language centroids.
-In future work, we will correlate the model’s ability to encode typological features with its performance in downstream tasks by progressively deteriorating the amount of typological information encoded.
-Moreover, the proposed method enables us to carefully select which set of languages we want to neutralise with respect to certain typological properties.
+In the future, we will correlate the model’s ability to encode typological features with its performance in downstream tasks by progressively deteriorating the amount of typological information encoded.
+Moreover, our method enables us to carefully select which languages we want to neutralise w.r.t. certain typological properties.
 This could inspire work on encouraging selective generalization in large-scale models based on typological knowledge, as opposed to enforcing complete language-agnosticism.
-Lastly, our method is easily applicable to probing for joint encoding in other scenarios, e.g. encoding of linguistic and visual information in multimodal models.
+Lastly, our method is easily applicable to probing for joint encoding in other scenarios, e.g. linguistic and visual information in multimodal models.